 WHITE TIE: women: floor-length formal gown and gloves, hair worn in an up-do. men: suit/tuxedo with a vest and white bow tie.

-written by Sandra Slawinski without commercials deals.
+Written and photographed by Sandra Slawinski without commercials deals.